react-navigation/react-navigation.github.io/docs/navigation-prop.md

 sidebar_label: Navigation prop
 ---

 Each `screen` component in your app is provided with the `navigation` prop automatically.
+The prop contains various convenience functions that dispatch navigation actions on the route's router.
 It looks like this:

 * `this.props.navigation`
   * `navigate` - go to another screen, figures out the action it needs to take to do it